hashicorp/vault-client-dotnet/docs/IdentityApi.md

-            var oIDCWriteAssignmentRequest = new OIDCWriteAssignmentRequest(); // OIDCWriteAssignmentRequest |
+            var oidcWriteAssignmentRequest = new OidcWriteAssignmentRequest(); // OidcWriteAssignmentRequest |